tip4programs/imbue/_posts/2017-06-12--embedd-videos-and-images.md

 {% include figure.html image="https://unsplash.it/300/400?image=123" caption="This image has a caption but also alt text" alt="This is the alt text" position="right" %}

-{% include figure.html image="https://unsplash.it/800/400?image=123" alt="This image has alt text but no caption" %}
+{% include figure.html image="https://unsplash.it/800/400?image=123" caption="This image has also caption" alt="This image has alt text" %}